TheLuxDiablo/Pokemon-Bushido/BUSHIDO_README.txt

 If you are experiencing bugs with the game, please join the Pokemon Bushido Discord! https://discord.gg/FAeZEKwfUh

+FOR PLAYERS USING THE GameRGSS.exe:
+Please install the fonts in the game's "Fonts" folder!
+1. Double click each .ttf file to open the font installer.
+2. Click "Install" in the top left of the window that appears.

 🌸 Public Credits 🌸

 POKEMON ESSENTIALS